13 Must-Steal Habits of People Who Are Always On Time

 They respect routines

 Having a solid routine is a key to being on time, Cohen says.
 Routines help you become more efficient by taking the thought and decision-making out of every step.
 Instead of agonizing over your outfit, scrounging through the fridge for lunch, and hunting for your car keys every day, make a nightly routine to lay out your outfit, pack your lunch, and always put your keys in the same spot.
-Want to up your game?
-Try out the daily routines of geniuses.

 They limit multitasking